We are motivated to engage this work as part of a larger effort improve the unacceptably low employment numbers for neurodiverse young adults.

-- Engage in their assigned role and project with their team.
+- Engage in their assigned role and their team to make a cool project

-- Be willing to learn, communicate, and engage in constructive collaboration with their interdisciplinary team, their coach, other members of the internship, and their clients.
+- Be willing to learn, communicate, and engage in constructive collaboration with their interdisciplinary team, their coach, other members of the internship, and their stakeholders.

-- Work in a professional environment for 20 hours a week on the UC San Diego campus.*
+- Work in a professional environment for 20 hours a week remotely

-- Attend and report during daily team meetings, weekly client meetings, Lunch & Learn events, and a final showcase to demonstrate the culmination of their project work.
+- Attend and report during daily team meetings, biweekly stakeholder meetings, Lunch & Learn events, and a final showcase to demonstrate the culmination of their project work.

 Interns will gain: